Radek-Wawrzyk/recruitment-task-1innosystems/README.md

 Recruitment task for the [1innosystems]

 ### About
-UI is based on Photoshop file which I got.
-Front end is based on Vue.js ( SPA ), while Back end is based on Node.js with Express.js and NoSQL database MongoDB.
+UI is based on Photoshop file.
+Front end is based on Vue.js ( SPA ), while Back end is based on Node.js with Express.js and NoSQL database MongoDB with MVC design pattern.
 I created REST API for communication between Front end and Back end.
-Aplication requires MongoDB local server.
-In the same moment you can run 2 applications, because CORS is setted and ports are different (8080 and 4000)
+Aplication requires MongoDB local server & Node.js.
+In the same moment you can run 2 applications, because CORS is set and ports are different (8080 and 4000)

 ### Features
 - Responsive website
 - Reactive validation for form
-- AJAX Https Request for the server by REST API endpoint
+- AJAX Http Request for the server by REST API endpoints
 - RESP API Back-End
 - Responsive slider based on dynamic data
 - Saving data to Mongo NoSQL database on localhost server
-- Alert component which responds for the AJAX request ( success & error )
+- Alert component which responds for the AJAX requests ( success & error )

 ![layout of website](./img/layout.png)